ro-abramov/personal_blog/src/pages/blog/hamburger-animation/index.md

 1. By default `isOpened = false`, so the the config for 'hamburger' is set to `to` state.
 The animation is skipped as `from` field is missing.

-2. We change `isOpened = true`.
+2. We set `isOpened = true`.
 Now `closedTransformationConfig` is set to `to` property.
 And react spring is going to figure out how to transition from previous state ('hamburger') to received one ('cross').
 The process is called interpolation.

 3.  `isOpened = false`.
-Same process as in second point but in opposite direction.
+Same process as in second point but for opposite direction.
 Simle, isn't it?

 Now we should somehow use the return values from `useSpring` hook.